-The Great Barrier Reef Marine Park Authority will impose 47 strict conditions on the disposal of dredge material in the Marine Park from the Abbot Point terminal expansion.
+The Great Barrier Reef Marine Park Authority (GBRMPA) will impose 47 strict conditions on the disposal of dredge material in the Marine Park from the Abbot Point terminal expansion.

 The following is a summary of the main conditions:

 - A dredging and spoil disposal management plan will need to be approved by GBRMPA.

 - Disposal must only occur between 1 March and 30 June of each year.
 This four month window falls outside times of the year where coral spawning and seagrass growth occurs.

 - The disposal of capital dredge spoil material must not result in any harm to environmental, cultural or heritage values of:

 - a 500 metre buffer area around the WWII Catalina wreck

 - any areas beyond 20 kilometres from the disposal site.

 - Disposal activities cannot take place when wind and wave conditions or turbidity exceed specific levels — this will ensure sediment plume does not reach the WWII Catalina wreck site.